-iACADEMY's outstanding long-term loan is secured by a real estate mortgage on the Yakal land and the building now constructed, and all other facilities, machineries, equipment and improvements therein (see Note 16).
-As at September 30, 2020 and June 30, 2020, the total carrying value of the mortgaged land, building, machineries and equipment amounted to ₱1,474.9 million and ₱1,486.3 million, respectively.
+iACADEMY's outstanding long-term loan is secured by a real estate mortgage on the Yakal land and building, and all other facilities, machineries, equipment and improvements therein (see Note 16).
+The total carrying value of the mortgaged land, building, machineries and equipment amounted to ₱1,463.2 million and ₱1,486.3 million as at December 31, 2020 and June 30, 2020, respectively.

-Transportation equipment, which were acquired under finance lease, are pledged as security for the related lease liabilities as at September 30, 2020 and June 30, 2020.
+Transportation equipment of STI ESG which were acquired under finance lease are pledged as security for the related lease liabilities as at December 31, 2020 and June 30, 2020.

-Lease Modifications
+Lease modifications